vanruesc/spatial-controls/README.md

 ## Constraints

-Custom constraints are applied to the `position` in 1st person mode and to the `target` in 3rd person mode.
+Custom constraints can be applied to the `position` in 1st person mode and to the `target` in 3rd person mode.

 ```js
 const box = new Box3();